jaimevepe/Bootcamp-repo/03_final_review/q12_CSS/question.md

 - display:none; or visibility: hidden; this will remove text from the flow of the page.
 width: 0px, height:0px; will also remove text from the the flow of the page and will be ignored by the readers.
 text-indent: -10000px; will move text or content to the left 10000 pixels, moving it out of the screen.

+### Feedback:

+Accepted.

+I'm very glad you took the effort to answer 4.
+There are minor language issues with the answers, but the answers are acceptable.